markormesher/Stack-Program-Visualiser/README.md

 ## How Do I Use It?

-Download the whole repo, then either compile from source using `javac @sources.txt` followed by `java StackProgramVisualiser`, or just run the handily included executable JAR file.
+Download the whole repo, compile from source using `javac @sources.txt`, then run the program with `java StackProgramVisualiser`.

 ## Dude...
 Why Java?
 And Why _Swing_?!